griffpatch/CPCYorkPP/pages/landing.md

 **Welcome!!** To the Prayer and Prophecy part of our website!!

-For more info on our values and what we offer, follow our tabs
+For more info on our values, what we offer and how you can get involved, follow our tabs

 + **Prayer** For lots of info concerning Prayer and our latest Prayer Events at Clifton Parish
 + **Prophecy** For lots of info concerning Prophecy at Clifton Parish